- Get Help With Technology

 Reporting Incidents 101

-Types of incidents: (1) Anything that affected a person or property. - OSEH would like to know about anything that happens in labs.
-When an incident carries a health risk or produced property damage, reporting is critical.
-These are the steps
+EHS would like to know about anything that happens in labs.
+When an event carries a health risk or produced property damage, reporting is critical.
+These are the steps:

-- Call 911 if it is an ongoing emergency and follow your emergency procedureb
+- Call 911 if it is an ongoing emergency and follow your emergency procedure.

-- Fill out a Laboratory Incident and Near Miss Report Form for OSEH
+- Fill out a Laboratory Incident and Near Miss Report Form for EHS.